splewis/sm-builder/README.md

 - ``python setup.py install``
 - You're done!
 You can now invoke ``smbuilder`` on the command line.

-It's also a good idea to set a ``spcomp`` environment variable, otherwise you will need to set the compiler as a flag (see below).
+It's also a good idea to have a ``spcomp`` in the system path, otherwise you will need to set the compiler as a flag (see below).
 For example, I have this in my .bashrc:

 ```
 PATH+=":/home/splewis/sm-1.7/scripting"